-Often, prostate cancer is found through a PSA test or DRE in men who have not had any symptoms or signs.
+Often, prostate cancer is found through a PSA test or DRE in men who have early-stage disease and no symptoms or signs.
 The Risk Factors and Prevention section provides information on how.
-If prostate cancer is suspected based on a PSA test or DRE, more monitoring and testing is needed to diagnose prostate cancer (see Diagnosis).
+If prostate cancer is suspected based on a PSA test or DRE, more monitoring and testing is needed to diagnose prostate cancer.
 When prostate cancer does cause symptoms or signs, it is usually diagnosed in a later stage.
 These symptoms and signs may include:

 - Frequent urination

-- Weak or interrupted urine flow or need to strain to empty the bladder
+- Weak or interrupted urine flow or the need to strain to empty the bladder

 - Blood in the urine